 Students who fail to take USMLE Step 1 by the end of spring quarter after the Foundations Phase will be placed on leave of absence and will not receive a Patient Care Phase schedule until they obtain a passing score on the USMLE Step 1 examination.
 Delaying USMLE Step 1 past March 15 may result in medical school expansion.
 Students who fail to pass USMLE Step 1 within one year of the approved deferral will be referred to the Student Progress Committee.

-The ad hoc foundations phase mastery committee will be comprised of learning specialists, foundations deans, and members from student affairs, curriculum, and registrar.
+The ad hoc Foundations Phase Mastery Committee will be comprised of learning specialists, Foundations deans, and members from Student Affairs, Curriculum, and Registration.

 USMLE Step 1 Examination Policy (Effective Academic Year 2019-Present)